shawngraham/structured-cultural-heritage-crime/README.md

 **SG**
 I modified this to use the schema developed from the other experiment.
 Modified this to call openai instead of mistral.
 Upload case studies where one txt file = one case study.
 You need an openai key.
 Haven't tested it with other models; see langchain for possibilities.

+The [structured_attempt](structured_attempt.ipynb) notebook contains a workflow for taking unstructured information about antiquities or art trade and rendering it into a knowledge graph according to a predefined schema.
+It can use a variety of LLM via the langchain library to handle the natural language processing, and it uses pydantic and enum libraries to handle the validation.
+This means that most of the time, the entity names and predicates (relationships) are consistent.

+That is to say, you'll usually get 'J. Paul Getty Museum' rather than several variations ('the Getty'; 'Getty Museum' etc) and the relationships will be those in the schema.py and prompt.py files.
+But sometimes there will be relationships returned that are not in your schema.
+These cases will be gathered into a separate dataframe for evaluation.

+If you wish to add or modify the relationship and entities you are after, you need to modify both those files appropriately, save them.
+The code is written to reload those modules every time, assuming you want to play around with the schema/prompt.

+You will need api access to a large language model access to which is supported by langchain. (eg. OpenAI, Groq, Mistral, etc).
+OpenAI will cost you, but Groq can be free for experimentation.

 # Original README: